A View To A Kill makes the final time Roger Moore played Ian Fleming’s iconic superspy. But was it one film too many for Moore?

 Whilst Walken and Jones were strong members of the cast, these compliments cannot be extended to Tanya Roberts.
 She was miscast in the role.
 As already stated there was a big age difference between Moore and Roberts which made them look like father-and-daughter rather than lovers.
 Roberts was playing a geologist and she did not seem like the academic type.
 Roberts looked more like a waitress at Hooters.
 It was a similar case to Denise Richards playing a nuclear scientist in The World is Not Enough.
 It doesn’t help that I’m most familiar with Roberts in her role in That’s 70s Show where she played a ditzy bimbo.

 A criticism against Bond as a character is he’s a psychopath who only wants to kill.
 Paul Greengrass famously said ‘James Bond is the secret agent who likes being a secret agent and likes killing people.’
-A View to A Kill disproves this idea because of Bond’s reaction to May Day’s sacrifice because he tried to stop her.
+A View to A Kill disproves this idea because of Bond’s reaction to May Day’s sacrifice where he tried to stop her.
 Someone who likes killing people wouldn’t react that way.

 A View to A Kill got its tone right.
 Octopussy was too silly for my taste and A View to A Kill did tone this down.
 The humour during the action sequences was more like The Spy Who Loved Me.
 There were jokes during the action, but the filmmakers didn’t linger too long.